Hong Kong Gay Travel

 Hong Kong has a wonderful airport link called the Hong Kong Airport Express.
 It’s an above ground train that makes only a few stops between Hong Kong Island and the airport.

-There is a station in both Hong Kong Central (on Hong Kong Island) and in Kowloon.
+There is a station in both Central (on Hong Kong Island) and in Kowloon.
 The train cars are spacious, comfortable and air conditioned.

-It’s super easy quick and you can download the ticket and add it to your Apple wallet. you the ticket will just pop up on your phone the day you need it.
+Downloading the ticket is super easy and you can add it to your Apple wallet so it pops up on your phone the day you need it.